 Opening Hours and Entrance Fees

 The Mahabodhi Temple complex is open from 5 a.m. until 9 p.m.
 There's no entry fee.
 However, the charge for cameras is 100 rupees, and 300 rupees for video cameras.
 The meditation park is open from sunrise until sunset.
-The entry fee is 20 rupees for visitors and 25 rupees for meditators.
+A small entry fee is payable.

 Additional information is also available from the Mahabodhi Temple website.